ergoplatform/ergodocs/docs/dev/protocol/index.md

 # Powering the future of finance

-Ergo is a [next-generation](scaling.md) smart contract platform that enables anyone to participate in the digital DeFi revolution now.
+Ergo is a [next-generation](scaling.md) smart contract platform that enables anyone to participate in the digital DeFi revolution *now*.

 Ensuring economic freedom for ordinary people through decentralized, private and secure financial tools.